|

 kidney stones: 1.
 Calcium phosphate

-stones are common and easily dissolve in urine acidified by vitamin
+stones are common and will dissolve in urine acidified by ascorbic acid vitamin

 C. 2.
 Calcium oxalate